Export Content search results

 2 Beginning August 2021, Microsoft 365 apps and services will no longer support Internet Explorer 11 (IE11) and users may have a degraded experience or be unable to connect to those apps and services.
 These apps and services will phase out over the upcoming weeks and months to ensure a smooth end of support.
 Each app and service are being phased out on independent schedules.
 For more information, see this blog post.

 The eDiscovery Export Tool that you use in Step 2 to download search results doesn't support automation (by using a script or running cmdlets).
-We highly recommended that you don't automate the preparation process in Step 1 or the download process in Step 2.
-If you automate either of these processes, Microsoft Support won't provide assistance if you run into issues.
+We highly recommended that you don't automate the download process in Step 2.
+If you automate this processes, Microsoft Support won't provide assistance if you run into issues.

 We recommend downloading search results to a local computer.
 To eliminate your company's firewall or proxy infrastructure from causing issues when downloading search results, you might consider downloading search results to a virtual desktop outside of your network.
 This may decrease timeouts that occur in Azure data connections when exporting a large number of files.
 For more information about virtual desktops, see Windows Virtual Desktop.